- 1 What is the Illinois state motto and what does it mean?

 Which is not included in the state motto for Illinois?

 Like many state mottoes, the Illinois state motto, State Sovereignty – National Union, was not approved as Illinois official state motto, but rather, was adopted as an element of the State Seal in 1818.
 These words, “State Sovereignty; National Union,” were inscribed on the original state seal adopted in 1818.

-What is state bird of Illinois?
+What is the lowest point of Illinois?

 Who chose the Illinois state fish?

 State Fish — Bluegill: The state fish was selected by schoolchildren in 1986.
 A member of the sunfish family, the colorful bluegill reaches only 9 inches in length and weighs an average of 14 ounces, but it has a reputation as one of the best fighting game fish.